With Social Security’s COLA on the line, the Trump administration plans to release inflation data delayed by the shutdown

 The BLS has stopped all operations since October 1, when the government’s funding lapsed.
 Only one employee was assigned to continue working full-time at the bureau throughout the shutdown, according to contingency plans released by the US Department of Labor, which oversees the bureau.
 This meant that data collection and analysis were effectively halted.

-The Trump official told CNN that without the CPI data, the annual increase to Social Security benefits, which takes effect in January, could be impacted.
+However, a Trump official told CNN that without September’s CPI data, the annual increase to Social Security benefits, which takes effect in January, could be impacted.
 (Social Security benefits continue to be distributed during the shutdown.)

 As a result, more staff will be called back into work on an as-needed basis to complete the September CPI report.